-For New Jersey residents opening a new Program Account in either the Franklin Templeton 529 College Savings Plan or the NJBEST Plan, the Higher Education Student Assistance Authority (HESAA) offers a one-time grant of up to \$750, matching the Account Owner's initial deposit.
+For New Jersey residents opening a new Program Account in either the Franklin Templeton 529 College Savings Plan or the NJBEST 529 College Savings Plan on or after June 29, 2021, the Higher Education Student Assistance Authority (HESAA) offers a one-time grant of up to \$750, matching the Account Owner's initial deposit.
 To qualify:

-- Household adjusted gross income for the Account Owner must be between \$0 and \$75,000. - The Account must remain open with no withdrawals from the initial matched contribution for at least three years. - Funds must be available from State appropriations or Program administrative fees. - HESAA must not have previously provided a matching grant for the same Beneficiary.
+- Household adjusted gross income for the Account Owner must be between \$0 and \$75,000. - The Account must remain open with no withdrawals from the initial matched contribution for at least three years.

+- Funds must be available from State appropriations or Program administrative fees. - HESAA must not have previously provided a matching grant for the same Beneficiary.